Jeremiah 3:15 And I will give you shepherds according to My heart, who will feed you with knowledge and understanding.

 An adult needs solid food, actively used, for spiritual nourishment.
-That's what Hebrews 5:14 says—that "strong meat belongs to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil."
+That is what Hebrews 5:14 says—that "solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil."

-I Peter 5:2 Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly, not for filthy lucre, but of a ready mind.
+I Peter 5:2 Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain, but eagerly.

-The Greek word translated into the English "feed" better fits the English word shepherd.
-Thus, "shepherd the flock of God which is among you."
-This word embraces all the things that a shepherd would do in relation to feeding a flock of sheep.
+The the English word "shepherd" embraces all the things that a shepherd would do in relation to feeding a flock of sheep.
 It includes guarding and protecting them, caring for their health, leading, guiding, and feeding.
 All of these are embraced within the notion of promoting growth, and healing as well.
 A pastor's job is to promote growth in the flock by feeding the minds of those in the flock through a wide variety of ways—including sermons, counseling, published materials, examples, Bible studies, and correction when appropriate.

 These verses are even a bit more specific regarding a pastor's responsibility.
 We are all familiar with Jesus' use of different words for "love" within these verses.
 But probably we are unfamiliar with the fact that He used two different words for feed and three different expressions for the words "lambs" and "sheep."